Doctor of Medicine

 We have excellent facilities on our campuses at the Western General Hospital, Little France and in the Central Area.

 A UK 2:1 honours degree, or its international equivalent, and a qualification that can be registered with the General Medical Council.
 You should also have at least one year of experience in scientific work bearing directly on your profession, or be in the practice of medicine or surgery.

-You will work in south-east Scotland, either employed by the University of Edinburgh or the NHS, or be a research worker employed, self-financed or grant-funded at the University of Edinburgh, an associated institution or an NHS establishment.
+You will work in south east of Scotland, either employed by the University of Edinburgh or by south east of Scotland NHS, or be a research worker employed, self-financed or grant-funded at the University of Edinburgh, an associated institution or an NHS establishment.

 Check whether your international qualifications meet our general entry requirements:

 All applicants must have one of the following qualifications as evidence of their English language ability: